The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Introduction

+The synchronization problem for multi-agent systems (MAS) has attracted substantial attention due to the wide potential for applications in several areas, such as autonomous vehicles, satellites/robots system, distributed sensor network, and smart gird (power grid), see for instance the books \cite{bai-arcak-wen,bullobook,kocarev-book,mesbahi-egerstedt,ren-book, saberi-stoorvogel-zhang-sannuti,wu-book} and references \cite{li-duan-chen-huang,saber-murray2,ren-beard}.

+Traditionally, we used networks described by Laplacian matrices for continuous-time systems.
+In early work for discrete-time systems, such as \cite{saber-murray3,tuna2,lee-kim-shim,li-duan-chen}, the networks were described by row-stochastic matrices.
+In the literature, it was never really clarified why one would use Laplacian matrices in continuous-time and row-stochastic matrices in discrete-time.
+In this early work, researchers generally assumed the network was known.
+In that case, the distinction between Laplacian and row-stochastic matrices is not that crucial because we can easily convert one in the other if some bounds are known for the network as outlined below.

+Later, the proposed protocols in the literature for synchronization of MAS still assumed some knowledge of the communication network such as bounds on the spectrum of the associated Laplacian matrix and the number of agents.
+In this context, knowing an upper bound for the Laplacian was viewed as reasonable and the distinction between Laplacian and row-stochastic matrices was therefore not viewed as crucial.

-As it is pointed out in \cite{studli-2017,tegling-bamieh-sandberg, tegling-bamieh-sandberg-auto-23,tegling2019scalability}, these protocols suffer from \textbf{scale fragility}.
+As it is pointed out in \cite{studli-2017,tegling-bamieh-sandberg, tegling-bamieh-sandberg-auto-23,tegling2019scalability}, the protocols traditionally designed for synchronization suffer from \textbf{scale fragility}.
 In particular, they showed that almost all existing protocol designs at that time failed to achieve synchronization when the network becomes too large (unless the protocol is adapted based on the size of the network).

 In the past few years, \textbf{scale-free} linear protocol design has been subject of research in MAS literature to deal with the existing scale fragility in MAS \cite{liu-nojavanzedah-saberi-2022-book}.
-In a ``scale-free'' design the proposed protocols are designed solely based on the knowledge of agent models and do not depend on \begin{itemize} \item Information about the communication network such as the spectrum of the associated Laplacian matrix. \item Knowledge about the number of agents. \end{itemize} In the context of scale-free protocol design the distinction between networks described by Laplacian matrices and row-stochastic matrices is actually crucial since you can only convert Laplacian matrices to row-stochastic matrices if you have some information about the network: each agent should have a local bound on the weighted in-degree of the network.
+In a ``scale-free'' design the proposed protocols are designed solely based on the knowledge of agent models and do \textbf{not} depend on \begin{itemize} \item Information about the communication network such as the spectrum of the associated Laplacian matrix. \item Knowledge about the number of agents. \end{itemize} In the context of scale-free protocol design, the distinction between networks described by Laplacian matrices and row-stochastic matrices is actually crucial.
+One can only convert Laplacian matrices to row-stochastic matrices if you have some information about the network.
+To be more precise, each agent should have a local bound on the weighted in-degree of the network.